Ojas1Sharma/Ojas1Sharma/README.md

 # 💫 About Me:
-🔭 I’m currently working as a Software Engineer
-🧑‍💻I work revolves around Java, Springboot and microservices architectures 🤸🏼‍♀️I am interested in ML and NLP Projects
+🔭 I’m currently working as a Backend And AI Engineer at Turgon.ai 🧑‍💻I work revolves around Java, Springboot and microservices architectures 🤸🏼‍♀️I am interested in ML and NLP Projects